go-telegram-bot-api/telegram-bot-api/README.md

 }
 ```

+For quickly send text message you can use BotAPI method `QuickSend(chatID, "your message")`

 If you need, you may generate a self signed certficate, as this requires HTTPS / TLS.
 The above example tells Telegram that this is your certificate and that it should be trusted, even though it is not properly signed.

     openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 3560 -subj "//O=Org\CN=Test" -nodes